skalenetwork/skaled/README.md

 ./build.sh
 ```

-### Build

-Configure the project build with the following command to create the
-`build` directory with the configuration.
+### Configure and build skaled

+Currently only Debug build is supported.

 ```shell
 # Configure the project and create a build directory.